robotology/robot-testing-framework/README.md

 Installation
 ------------
 RTF library does not depend on any external library.
-The RTF framework has a testrunner utility (see Running test case plug-ins using testrunner) to easily run the test cases which are built as plug-ins.
+The RTF framework has a robottestingframework-testrunner utility (see Running test case plug-ins using robottestingframework-testrunner) to easily run the test cases which are built as plug-ins.
 Test cases can be organized in test suites using simple XML files.
-The testrunner uses TinyXml library for parsing the suite XML files.
+The robottestingframework-testrunner uses TinyXml library for parsing the suite XML files.
 RTF build system check for the installation of TinyXml and, in case, it cannot find any installed version of TinyXml library, it uses the internal version which is delivered with the RTF.